fpusan/moira/README.md

 INSTALLATION INSTRUCTIONS:

 - moira is available as a pip-installable python package.
 To install it just run *pip install moira* in a terminal.
-Alternatively, download and unzip the tarball and run *python setup.py install*.
+Alternatively, download and unzip the distribution package and run *python setup.py install test*.

-- The moira/tests folder includes a basic unit testing script and sample sequences to check that everything is going OK.
-Just read and run the README_TEST.sh script.
-If the program is not working in your platform (or everything works, but you have questions anyway) please do not hesitate to contact me at fpusan@gmail.com.

 - The moira.py contains the python implementation of the Poisson binomial algorithm.
 It will perform as a standalone script as described here.